Since the Medicare Annual Enrollment Period (AEP) is here, you have the option to change your Medicare plan.

-Each year, 8 in 10 people choose to keep their current Medicare plan.
-But this may not always be the best idea.
+Each year, eight in 10 people choose to keep their current Medicare plan, but this may not always be the best idea.
 In fact, AEP is the perfect time to look into what other plans can offer you, even if you feel satisfied with your current coverage.
 So, why do we suggest working with an independent licensed agent to explore the available Medicare plans in your market?

 Your Changing Medical Needs

 Your health is rarely static from year to year.
 Any change to your health will also alter your medical needs.
 If you’re diagnosed with a health condition, you should investigate what treatments and necessary drugs are covered by your plan.
 What isn’t covered by your current plan may be covered by another.